Minijump/Squirrel/README.md

   * Automatic/easy creation of a source when creating a table?
   * ?'Dynamic' data source: sync before running the pipeline.
 List of dynamics in project settings + sync file source??
 * Pipeline
+  * do not run all pipeline everytime (check if pipeline changed (with hash?), run everything only if yes, else only execute required action)
   * Imp pipeline (test before save? summary with blocks on the top? ...?)?
   * Multiples pipelines?
 * Secure app?
 If a project is shared to somebody else, we must be sure it won't run something bad for the computer?
 Is it even possible to do that?